Dream Symbols Dictionary

 A house represents the self and psychological state.
 Each room can symbolize a different aspect of your personality.
 A ruined house can indicate a need for inner reconstruction.

 Ask yourself: How is my inner space?
-Are there "rooms" of myself that I'm neglecting?

 L Symbols starting with L